veggiematts/supybot-redmine/README.md

  * urlbase: The base URL for the Redmine instance this plugin will retrieve bug informations from.

  * apikey: Your Redmine API key.
-The Rest API must be enabled in Redmine in Administration -> Settings -> Authentication.
+The Rest API must be enabled in Redmine (Administration -> Settings -> Authentication).
 You can then get your API Key on your account page ( /my/account ) when logged in, on the right-hand pane of the default layout.

  * bugMsgFormat: Change the message format for bug details, following tokens will be replaced before being printed: \_ID\_, \_URL\_, \_AUTHOR\_, \_CATEGORY\_, \_SUBJECT\_, \_STATUS\_ .  \_CRLF\_ will split the response in two (or more) lines.